RoboDK/Plug-In-Interface/PluginAppLoader/Apps/GameController/README.md

 Settings
 ========

-You can edit the XboxController.py script to suit your needs, such as robot speeds, step size, step range, initial settings, etc.
+You can edit the settings to suit your needs, such as robot speeds, step size, step range, initial settings, etc.